gwharris/gwharris.github.io2/README.md

 ## Welcome to Unafraid!
 Start your journey in a strange land filled with magical creatures and deadly adversaries.
 Will you make it to the end or will some ill misfortune befall you?\
 \
 The game is a simple text adventure that allows players to make choices as they play.
-Similar to "Choose Your Own Adventure" style books/games, the player typically makes one of two choices, but unlike those books/games, players are not guaranteed to survive to see the end of their decisions.
+Similar to "Choose Your Own Adventure" style books/games, the player typically makes one of two choices, but unlike those books/games, players are not guaranteed to survive to see the end of their decisions.\
+\
+The game is hosted [here](gwharris.github.io).

 ## TODO
 <b>Project incomplete, issues to resolve below:</b>